Digital Modernization Initiative

 • Outcomes

-• Designed and prototyped an AI-powered faceted search and agent interface for the Forms page
+• Designed and prototyped an AI-powered faceted search and agent interface for the Forms page.

-• Developed scalable frameworks for metadata, multilingual UX, and human-AI content delivery
+• Developed scalable frameworks for metadata, multilingual UX, and human-AI content delivery.

-• Modernized Labornet homepage with modular content and improved intranet wayfinding
+• Modernized Labornet homepage with modular content and improved intranet way-finding.

-• Influenced internal roadmap discussions for broader AI integration and search redesign across DOL
+• Influenced internal roadmap discussions for broader AI integration and search redesign across DOL.

 Key Takeaways

-• AI can amplify accessibility and personalization when grounded in human-centered design
+• AI can amplify accessibility and personalization when grounded in human-centered design.

-• Strategic prototyping enables fast iteration and policy-aligned innovation in government environments
+• Strategic prototyping enables fast iteration and policy-aligned innovation in government environments.

-View the Labornet Case Study
+View Labornet Case Study

 Previous